Customs + shipping after Brexit: what you need to know

-Editor’s Note: This article is a guest contribution from Andrew Norman, managing director for ShipStation International, an order and delivery management software designed to save you time and money on ecommerce order fulfillment.
-This article is part of a Brexit and ecommerce marketing series, which includes insights and advice for marketing and selling internationally in a post-Brexit world.
+Editor’s note: This article is a guest contribution from Andrew Norman, managing director for ShipStation International, an order and delivery management software designed to save you time and money on ecommerce order fulfillment.

 If your business is based in the UK, and you’ve shipped anything to the EU since Brexit, then you’ve likely experienced one or more of the following: